 Aggregate Awareness

-You can also read the announcement blog post
+Aggregate Awareness is now in open beta.
+You can read the announcement blog post.

 Introduction

-Aggregate Awareness is a query performance optimization functionality by Holistics.
-It inspects the query sent from Holistics BI and intelligently rewrites the query to use the smaller, pre-aggregated table instead of the raw table.
+Aggregate Awareness is designed to address this problem.
+With Aggregate Awareness, the query engine automatically selects the appropriate table based on the query dimensions.
+It inspects the query sent from Holistics BI and intelligently rewrites the query to use the smaller, pre-aggregated tables instead of the raw tables.
+This results in fewer rows scanned, hence improving both performance & cost while maintaining query accuracy.

 Glossary